kubernetes-retired/service-catalog/docs/walkthrough.md

 wide variety of customizations which are detailed in that directory's [README.md](https://github.com/kubernetes-incubator/service-catalog/blob/master/charts/catalog/README.md).

-### The Service Catalog Database
+### The Service Catalog Data Store

 We'll be interacting with a variety of resources in the following steps.
-The service catalog API server needs to store all of these resources in a database.
-The database implementation in the API server is pluggable, and we currently support the following implementations:
+The service catalog API server needs to store all of these resources in a data store.
+The data store implementation in the API server is pluggable, and we currently support the following implementations:

 1. Etcd 3
 2. Third Party Resources (also, known as TPRs) - this is an _alpha_ feature right now.
 It has known issues